OctopusDeploy/blog/blog/2021-11/converting-to-tenants-via-api/index.md

 The script requires the following inputs:

-- `$projectNames`: The *old* project name that contains the current project variables along with the *new* name of the project you would like to create the variable templates for.
+- `$projectNames`: The *old* project name that contains the current project variables along with the *new* name of the project you'd like to create the variable templates for.
 - `$$newEnvironmentNames`: A list of environment names used to scope project variables and template variables per tenant.
 - `$spaceName`: The Octopus space name that contains the project(s).